cohenrotem/WayView/README.md

 ### Installing

- - How/where to download your program
+ - Download the latest release of WayView.exe from [releases](https://github.com/cohenrotem/WayView/releases).
- - Download WayView.exe and copy the file to know folder such as "c:\Program Files\WayView".
+ - Copy WayView.exe to know folder such as "c:\Program Files\WayView".
  (Create a folder named WayView in "c:\Program Files" folder, and copy WayView.exe to the created folder).